joshuadavidnelson/scripts-to-footer/readme.txt

 == Changelog ==

+= 0.6.2 =
+Added support for disabling plugin on 404 pages, thanks to Alex (@piscis on GitHub)

+= 0.6.1 =
+Updates custom taxonomy check for custom taxonomy archives and some error logging functions.

 = 0.6.0 =
 Large number of improvements:
  - Add settings page with global disable options for home page, search pages, post type archives, taxonomy archives, and other archives.